ErikMontenegro11/HackTheBox/Challenges/Fuzzy/README.md

 ## Walkthrough

  - Used 'gobuster' in Kali to try and enumerate names of hidden directories within the website. <br/>
-  Useage: 'gobuster dir -u http://<i></i>.hackthebox.eu:30829/ -w /usr/share/wordlists/common.txt' <br/>
+  Command: 'gobuster dir -u http://<i></i>.hackthebox.eu:30829/ -w /usr/share/wordlists/common.txt' <br/>
  -dir (Directory mode) <br/>
   -u url <br/>
   -w path to desired word list for brute forcing <br/>

  ![](gbhome.png)

  - In the output, we can see that gobuster discovered an interesting directory titled "api."
 In computing, we know an API (Applicaton Programming Interface) lists many operations that developers can use, along with a description of what they do.
 It is a set of definitions and protocols for building and integrating application software.
 The homepage of the website also announces that that developers are currently working on login functionality and a password reset tool.
+We can use gobuster on this directory again and see what we find.  <br/>

+   Command: gobuster dir -u http://docker.hackthebox.eu:30964/api/ -w /usr/share/wordlists/common.txt -t 50 -x php,txt,html,htm <br/>
+   *Note: -t 50 (50 threads increases speed) | -x adds file types to search for